systrauss/ICEBall-Coincidence-Code/README.md

 Actually, we need to get those coefficients...will use run 18 as a test case.

 *Should add a redundancy check to make sure y=x is default if run file doesn't open/exist*

+### 7/13/2017

+Adding in the redundancy check now.

+Also found an error in the use of the run correction.
+Now fixed.